MRC-Epid-it24/intake24/docs/admin/acl/permissions.md

 Permissions resource defines system-level implemented access control.

 ::: warning
-Usually, there is no need to create / edit / delete permissions as they are distributes as database migrations to ensure system functionality.
+Usually, there is no need to create / edit / delete permissions as they are distributed as database migrations to ensure system functionality.
 :::

 ## Detail